rtbo/dopamine/client/SPEC.md

 _Requirements_:

 - The `build` function of the Lua recipe must effectively compile the package using the build system provided by the package source code.
-- The build must happen in a directory within the package that is unique for the build configuration. `dirs.build` is provided as a possible build directory, but other directory can be used if deemed necessary.
+- The build must happen in a directory within the package that is unique for the build configuration.
+Such a directory is created and made current before the function is executed.
-- The `build` function accepts three arguments in addition to `self` (the recipe table):
+- The `build` function accepts two arguments in addition to `self` (the recipe table):
-  1. `dirs`: a table containing paths:
+  1. `dirs`: a table containing several paths:
+     - `dirs.root`: path of package root directory containing the recipe file
-     - `dirs.src` to the source directory
+     - `dirs.src`: the path to the source code
-     - `dirs.config` is a working directory unique for the (profile + options) configuration
-     - `dirs.build` is a recommended location to build
-     - `dirs.install` is where to install (which is optional)
   2. `config`: the compilation config table:
      - `config.profile`: the compilation profile
      - `config.options`: the compilation options